ahmadsarr/Artificial-Intelligence-And-Data-Science-Pro/README.md

-# One Stop Solution for Artificial Intelligence and Data Science
+# One Stop Solution for Artificial Intelligence and Data Science Resources and Material

 **Note** - **Each Course can be found on Youtube - Try Searching with Exact Course Name**